opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

   - Use case specification
   - Test preconditions
-  - Basic test flow execution descriptor
+  - Basic test flow execution description
   - Pass fail criteria

 - The following things may be documented for the test case: